godwokenrises/godwoken/docs/optimistic-rollup.md

 > Note: In some situations, there may be two bad blocks A & B have been committed to the chain.
 The B is a later block, but someone challenges it first.
 Our protocol can handle this situation.
 After the reverting of B, anyone can send a challenge to A and start the reverting again.
 The reverting process has still followed the rule.
 The blocks after B are marked as invalid at this time, but we still replay deposition and withdraw for these blocks.
 In the process, we also revert the reward for challenging B, so a reasonable user should always challenge the first invalid block to get a reward; otherwise, the user gets nothing.

 So what happened if our assumption is failure?
-Let's look at the reverting process; if our assumption is broken, which means there is a step1 withdrawal request is sent after the bad block B, and the step2 withdraw request is processed before the reverting, so in the reverting process: we will found a step2 withdraw is not exists in the `exit_queue`, when this happened, we can't continue the reverting process, so we can set a timeout to let the Rollup enter `halting` process.
+Let's look at the reverting process; if our assumption is broken, which means there is a step1 withdrawal request is sent after the bad block B, and the step2 withdraw request is processed before the reverting, so in the reverting process: we will found a step2 withdraw is not exists in the `withdrawal_queue`, when this happened, we can't continue the reverting process, so we can set a timeout to let the Rollup enter `halting` process.

 In the `halting` status, which means we lose a part of the deposited assets, we rely on the off-chain mechanism to recover the money.
 In the first version, we use a multi-signature to perform the recovery process.